Standard Deviation, Median, Variance, Calculate, Calculator & Software.

 6) The Probability of AT MOST M successes in N trials

-7) The Probability to WIN AT LEAST 'K of M in P from N' at Lotto & PowerBall
+7) The Probability to WIN AT LEAST 'K of M in P from N' at Lotto & Powerball

 8) The Binomial Standard Deviation (BSD)